 Once Houston Breast Lift specialists Dr. Patel or Dr. Truong completes a Mastopexy, the patient can expect her result to be symmetrical breasts that are beautifully shaped with nipple-areolar complexes that are of the appropriate size, facing forward and in a natural-looking location.

-As Breast Lift specialists, Dr. Truong and Dr. Patel will make several changes to the patient’s breast during a Mastopexy.
+Dr. Truong and Dr. Patel will make several changes to the patient’s breast during a Mastopexy.